-Rome underground tour to explore what lies beneath the surface
+Rome underground tour to explore beneath the surface

 One of my favourite tours in Rome is the one I took with Walks of Italy where we explored what lies beneath the surface of the Italian capital.
 Our Rome underground tour brought us to the most ancient times of Roman civilisation.

 One of the best underground Rome tours, we had a diverse range of experiences below street level.
 We explore paganism in a Mithraic temple and saw ancient alleys.
 And we visited some of the crypts and catacombs in Rome to explore the early stages of Christianity.